Will ransomware continue to terrorise with attack methods projected to diversify?

 As an increased number of security solutions turn towards a service-based solution, consumers and businesses tend to demand a “round the clock” availability from security teams and their suppliers.
 This means that work-life balance may be compromised and may eventually be a deterring factor to stay in the field.
 While monitoring tools help with some of the work, security teams will still need to be on ‘stand-by’ for battle every day.
 Hence, other work benefits would need to be initiated to curb this growing reluctance of cyber talents and apparent pessimism towards the demands of the job.

 Understanding this, Huxley is equipped a database and network in sourcing for the right fit.
 Beyond that, Huxley is also able to provide in-depth market knowledge which includes insiders information on up and coming trends with regards to cybercrime and ransomwares.
-Do contact Jing How at [email protected] on LinkedIn to find out more or follow our LinkedIn page for more industry insights.
+Do contact us or follow our LinkedIn page for more industry insights.